ryardley/rxmsg/README.md

 ### Creating your own Middleware

-Middleware are effectively functions designed to decorate RxJS streams and looks like this:
+Middleware is simple and are effectively functions designed to decorate RxJS streams and looks like this:

 ```typescript
 type Middleware = (stream: Observable) => Observable;